Archive for the ‘Johnn’ Category

 City Government Power Bases – Land

-This entry is part 9 in the series City Government Power Bases
+This entry is part 9 of 9 in the series City Government Power Bases

 In many societies, landowners have great power.
 With all the economic, defensive, military, and strategic benefits land provides, most governments use this as a starting power base for their regimes.
 For high fantasy games, consider land as an abstract concept that encompasses many possible dimensions.
 Land can be the ground, the clouds of sky realms, [...]